 Some culverts are made by pouring concrete at the site, but precast concrete products offer several advantages.
 Here are a few of the benefits of precast box culverts:

-Strength: We design culverts to meet or exceed required load capacity.
-Precast concrete can be manufactured to safely support pedestrians, livestock, automobiles, rail transportation and more.
+- Strength: We design culverts to meet or exceed the required load capacity.
+Precast concrete can be manufactured to support pedestrians, livestock, automobiles, rail transportation, and more.

-Uniformity: Precast concrete allows for strict control during manufacturing.
-The quality of poured-in-place concrete can suffer with variations in weather.
-Problems with temperature, curing and craftsmanship are more common when workers must contend with the wet, cool temperatures in Washington and Oregon.
+- Consistency: Precast concrete made in a controlled facility allows for strict control during casting.
+The quality of poured concrete can suffer from weather variations, common in Washington and Oregon.

-Fewer delays: Precast concrete culverts can be manufactured well in advance.
-When it’s time to install, the culvert requires a crane and a small work crew.
-Backfill around the structure as soon as it’s installed.
-Once in place, other construction can begin.
+- Fewer delays: Precast concrete culverts are manufactured in advance.
+When it’s time to install, culverts require a crane and a small work crew.
+Once placed, backfilled, and put into service, other construction can begin.
 This ease of installation reduces budget-busting delays.

-Let it rain: The rainy weather typical in Vancouver and Portland often delays construction.
-When manufacturing precast products, precipitation and temperature are never a factor.
-Precast concrete can be installed during wet conditions and cold temperatures.
+- Let it rain: When making precast products, rain, temperature, and site conditions aren’t a factor.
+Precast concrete is installed in both wet conditions and cold temperatures.

-Budget and eco-friendly: Installation of precast box culverts require fewer workers and hours which can ultimately save money.
-Our products are safe for the environment.
-We use recycled materials when possible and efficient processes that conserve water.
-Concrete is a natural material.
-As a company, we strive to improve our methods to ensure minimal environmental impact.
+- Budget and eco-friendly: Installation of precast box culverts require fewer workers and hours which ultimately saves money.
+We use recycled materials and water when possible.
+We strive to improve our methods to ensure minimal impact on the environment.

 Variety of Uses for Box Culverts